 The AASB is an agency of the Australian Government.
 AASB standards are known as Australian Accounting Standards and include Australian equivalents to International Financial Reporting Standards (IFRSs).
 When it first began adopting IFRSs as Australian Accounting Standards, the AASB made some modifications to IFRSs, including removing some options and adding some disclosures.
-In 2007, the AASB modified Australian Accounting Standards so that they are identical to IFRSs as issued by the IASB for for-profit entities.
-Some additional disclosures have been retained and some non-IFRS compliant requirements apply for not-for-profit and public sector entities.
+In 2007, the AASB modified Australian Accounting Standards so that their requirements are identical to IFRSs as issued by the IASB for for-profit entities.
+Some additional disclosures were retained and some non-IFRS compliant requirements apply for not-for-profit and public sector entities.

 Compliance with IFRSs

 The basis of preparation note to the financial statements defines the reporting framework as 'Australian Accounting Standards'.
 That note goes on to say that compliance with Australian Accounting Standards ensures the financial statements and notes of the entity comply with International Financial Reporting Standards (IFRS).

 The auditor's opinion refers to compliance with Australian Accounting Standards.
 The auditor's report also notes that 'in note xx, the directors also state, in accordance with Accounting Standard AASB 101 Presentation of Financial Statements, that the financial statements and notes comply with International Financial Reporting Standards'.
 The audit opinion itself notes 'the financial report and notes also comply with International Financial Reporting Standards as disclosed in Note xx'.